Ismail-AD/Pokedex_App_InCompose/README.md

 **💾 Data Caching**: We've integrated Room for data caching, ensuring lightning-fast access to your favorite Pokémon even when you're offline.
 Your data is always at your fingertips.

-**🏛️ MVVM Architecture**: Our app is built on a rock-solid MVVM architecture, ensuring clean code and a robust structure for the ultimate user experience.
+**🏛️ MVVM Architecture**: App is built on MVVM architecture, ensuring clean and maintainable code.

 **🛠️ Hilt Dependency Injection**: With Hilt, our app manages dependencies effortlessly, making sure everything works seamlessly behind the scenes.

-**🌄 Stunning Images**: Thanks to Coil, our app displays Pokémon images in stunning quality.
+**🌄 Stunning Images**: Thanks to Coil Image Loading Library, our app displays Pokémon images in stunning quality.
 Get up close and personal with your favorite creatures in amazing detail.

-**📡 Network Calls**: We've harnessed the power of Retrofit for efficient network calls, ensuring that you get real-time updates and accurate information about each Pokémon.
+**📡 Network Calls**: Utilizes Retrofit Library to make efficient network calls to retrieve Pokémon data from external APIs.
+This ensures that the app always offers up-to-date information.

 **🔍 Search Functionality**: Looking for a specific Pokémon?
 Our app comes equipped with a powerful search feature, making it a breeze to find and learn about any Pokémon you desire.